Skill Trees & Specializations – Dragon Age: The Veilguard

 • Relatively small boosts to your stats.

 While the same slew of Skills are available for each Class, the actual contents of those Skills and what they activate differs.
 Each Section and Specialization for each Class focuses on a different aspect of the Class, and tends towards improvements related to those aspects.
-While some of the names for Sections (but not Specializations) are the same between classes, most of the actual makeup for each is unique for the Class.

 The Warrior, being the front-lines bruiser that is best in the fray, has Skill Tree sections and Specializations that each focus on a different aspect of that primary role.